Lithuania - Europe

 • Keep evenings flexible

-The season changes the trip more through route comfort than through temperature alone: May to September for longer walking days and better outdoor city rhythm..
+The season changes the trip more through route comfort than through temperature alone: May to September for longer walking days and better outdoor city time..

 Pack and plan for the actual route, not only for the midday forecast.
 Waterfront walks, late evenings, or transit-heavy days often feel very different from the headline temperature.